Varroa follow-up, without the gaps

 The industry has moved from expansion to discipline.

-A bigger hive count no longer hides weak records, poor follow-up, missing evidence or avoidable honey-value leakage.
+Expansion no longer hides weak records, poor follow-up, missing evidence or avoidable honey-value leakage.
 Operators need systems that show what happened, what changed and what should happen next.

 533,838Registered NZ beehives reported for 2024, down sharply from the 2019 boom peak reported above 900,000.